JobCore/api/docs/payroll.md

 - If `period_id` reference a PayrollPeriod which don't belong to authenticated user(employer), an error about not existence of PayrollPeriod is returned
+- API can handle null value in GET parameters without problem

 ## Get a list of data deductions related to a paid EmployeePayment and belong to current employer